dosisod/EZWS/doc/keys/container.md

 `"container"` must be a CSS selector, not XPATH

-The ability to make this XPATH conpatible may be added in the future
+The ability to make this XPATH compatible may be added in the future